PoeticMediaLab/Lacuna/LACUNA_RELEASE_NOTES.md

 Lacuna Release Notes
 ====================

-Version 2.2.3
+Version 2.3
 -------------
 March XX, 2017

-A minor version release that fixes several bugs, provides updated contributed and core modules, and improves the installation experience.
+A minor version release that adds a new "Latest Conversation" page, fixes several bugs, provides updated contributed and core modules, and improves the installation experience.
 Most work on this release done by Cody Leff and Daniel Bush.

+### Additions
+ * Added a "Latest Conversations" page that shows user-relevant updates.

 ### Fixes
  * Annotation Dashboard cache administration form fixed